-If your application contains list-user fields, you should understand the rules for importing data into these fields.
+If your app contains list-user fields, you should understand the rules for importing data into these fields.
 You should also understand what you'll see when you export or print data in these fields.

 The rules for importing data into a list-user field are the same, regardless of whether you are importing from an Excel file or a csv file, or copying/pasting from the clipboard: